The William Faulkner Collection

 Ms. Claire Reinertsen

 New York, NY 10110

-For permission to quote from or reproduce any of Faulkner’s unpublished works or correspondence, please contact:
+For permission to quote from or publish images in print or online of any of Faulkner’s unpublished works or correspondence, please contact:

 Picture Entertainment Corporation

 8332 Melrose Avenue